qoder1337/RAGspert/README.md

 - rename example.env to .env and add external DB credentials and API-Key (optional)

 ## TODO
+- add crawling fallbacks, in case sitemap is not existing
 - add Ollama and/or vllm for more privacy-focused llm inference
 - user-based accounts